Little Falls Branch (Potomac River tributary): Little Falls Parkway and Stream Valley Park

-Planning for the Little Falls parkway started in the mid-1940's and the county began buying land with a 20 acre purchase on both sides of Massachusetts avenue in 1946.
-In 1948, the Maryland-National Capital Park and Planning Commission was authorized to purchase parkland around Little Falls Branch and Willett Branch under the Capper-Cramton Act of 1930.
-The Little Falls Parkway was eventually built from Glenbrook Road to Massachusetts Avenue, but plans to extend the parkway south to MacArthur Boulevard were dropped in 1970 and the southern section became Little Falls Stream Valley Park.
+Planning for the Little Falls Parkway started in the mid-1940s.
+The county began buying land for the project with a 20 acre land purchase on both sides of Massachusetts Avenue in 1946.
+In 1948 M-NCPPC was authorized to purchase parkland around Little Falls Branch and Willett Branch under the Capper-Cramton Act of 1930.
+The parkway was eventually built from Glenbrook Road to Massachusetts Avenue, but plans to extend the parkway south to MacArthur Boulevard were dropped in 1970.
+The land south of Massachusetts Avenue became Little Falls Stream Valley Park.

-A railroad trestle built over Little Falls Branch near the aqueduct by the Washington and Great Falls Electric Railway in 1896-7 was removed in the 1960s after the streetcar quit running in 1960.
+A railroad trestle was built over Little Falls Branch near the aqueduct by the Washington and Great Falls Electric Railway in 1896-7.
+The streetcar stopped running in 1960, and the trestle was removed in the 1960s.

 In 1978, the National Capital Planning Commission approved a trail to run the length of the park, along with a replacement sewer line to be built south of Massachusetts Avenue.
 This action prompted neighbors to go to court to attempt to stop construction of the trail.
 Later that year the southern part of the trail and the sewer project were approved by the United States District Court for the District of Columbia.
 When the trail design was approved from Bradley Boulevard to Albemarle Street, the neighborhood group sued again.
 In 1980 the Washington Suburban Sanitary Commission built the sewer line through the park, replacing one that was leaking and in 1981 a bike trail was added on top of it.
 The bike trail was originally planned to follow the parkway to Bradley with a spur following Willett Branch to Hillandale Road and that road to a different point on Bradley, but the entire trail was never built.
-Instead the 3.5 mi Little Falls hiker-biker paved trail is on road on the Little Falls Parkway between Massachusetts and Dorset.
+Instead the 3.5 mi Little Falls hiker-biker paved trail is on road on the Little Falls Parkway between Massachusetts Ave. and Dorset Ave.
 North of Dorset it follows Willett Branch north to Hillandale and east to Norwood Drive.
 In Little Falls Stream Valley the trail is next to the Capital Crescent Trail.
 Though opponents of the bike trail were concerned the trail would bring crime to the neighborhood, a later review showed that crime dropped after the trail was opened.